Nun: Catholicism

-In the Catholic tradition, there are many religious institutes of nuns and sisters (the female equivalent of male monks or friars), each with its own charism or special character.
-Traditionally, nuns are members of enclosed religious orders and take solemn religious vows, while sisters do not live in the papal enclosure and formerly took vows called "simple vows".
+In the Catholic tradition, there are many religious institutes of nuns (the female equivalent of male monks), each with its own charism or special character.
+Traditionally, nuns are only the members of enclosed religious orders and take solemn religious vows, while religious sisters do not live in the papal enclosure and formerly took vows called "simple vows".

-As monastics, nuns living within an enclosure historically commit to recitation of the full Divine Office throughout the day in church, usually in a solemn manner.
+As monastics, nuns living within an enclosure historically commit to chant or recite of the full Liturgy of the Hours throughout the day in church, usually in a solemn manner.
 They were formerly distinguished within the monastic community as "choir nuns", as opposed to lay sisters who performed upkeep of the monastery or errands outside the cloister.
-This last task is still often entrusted to women, called "externs", who live in the monastery, but outside the enclosure.
+This last task is still sometimes entrusted to women, called "externs", who live in the monastery, but outside the enclosure.
 They were usually either oblates or members of the associated Third Order, often wearing a different habit or the standard woman's attire of the period.